h2oai/h2ogpt/docs/FAQ.md

 ## Frequently asked questions

+### Controlling Quality and Speed of Parsing

+h2oGPT has certain defaults for speed and quality, but one may require faster processing or higher quality.

+For URLs, we use unstructured (`--use_unstructured=True`) and others are disabled (`--use_playwright=False` and `use_selenium=False`) unless unstructured fails, then we try the others.
+But quality of parsing may be higher if all 3 are used.
+However, then there may be redundant pages in database, which cannot easily be removed, but they will waste context space in the LLM.

+For PDFs, h2oGPT uses PyMuPDF by default, but others are used if that fails.
+In addition, because PyMuPDF does not handle images in PDFs well, we use DocTR for PDFs if there are less than 100 pages or other PDF parsers failed.
+We also use unstructured in auto mode if less than 2 pages or other PDF parsers failed.
+CLI can control these via:
+* use_unstructured_pdf='auto'
+* use_pypdf='auto'
+* enable_pdf_ocr='auto'
+* enable_pdf_doctr='auto'
+* try_pdf_as_html='auto'

+Where one sets 'off' to always disable, and 'on' to always enable.
+When choosing a parser as "forced" on in the UI in expert settings, that is like setting 'on' in CLI.

+In some cases as PDF may not really be a PDF but be HTML, so we try that by default if other parsers fail.

+For images, there are these options with defaults
+* enable_ocr=False
+* enable_doctr=True
+* enable_pix2struct=False
+* enable_captions=True
+* captions_model="Salesforce/blip-image-captioning-base",

+So for images we always use caption model (BLIP) but one can use BLIP2 or others for more accuracy.
+BLIP describes an image, while DocTR does OCR on the image.  "enable_ocr" uses Tesseract via Unstructured wrapper and is less capable than DocTR.
+If these are forced on in UI, that is like choosing `True`.

+To enable all options on, choose `--max_quality=True` or select in side panel->Upload->Maximum Ingest Quality.
+However, this can lead to a few redundant pages in database.
+So only good idea if have >4k context.

+The value `--top_k_docs` sets how many chunks (for query action) or parts of document (for summarization/extraction actions) to put into context.
+If that is too much data, it gets truncated by the `get_limited_prompt()` function.
+To improve quality of retrieval, one can set `--top_k_docs=-1` to autofill context with documents.
+Or choose a fixed value like `10`, especially if chose redundant parsers that will end up putting similar parts of documents into context.

+To improve speed of parsing for captioning images and DocTR for images and PDFs, set `--pre_load_caption_model=True`.
+Note `--pre_load_embedding_model=True` is already the default.
+This preloads the models, especially useful when using GPUs.
+Choose GPU IDs for each model to help distribute the load, e.g. if have 3 GPUs, the embedding model will be on GPU=0, then use `--caption_gpu_id=1` and `--doctr_gpu=2`.
+This is also useful for multi-user case, else the models are loaded and unloaded for each user doing parsing, which is wasteful of GPU memory.

 ### API key access

 h2oGPT API key access for API and UI and persistence of state via login (auth enabled or not)